 The Airbnb rental arbitrage route is a real estate investment strategy.

-As an individual or business, you can lease properties from property owners or landlords and then list those properties on Airbnb to generate higher rental income.
+You can lease properties as an individual or business, from other property owners or landlords by listing those assets on Airbnb to generate higher rental income.
 If your sublease earnings are more than your rental fees and other hosting-related expenditures, rental arbitrage can be a profitable strategy.

 Get familiar with local laws and ordinances before using Airbnb Rental Arbitrage in any location, as certain jurisdictions may not permit subletting.